autogluon/autogluon/docs/tutorials/multimodal/beginner_image_cls.md

-# AutoMM for Image Classification: Quick Start
+# AutoMM for Image Classification - Quick Start
 :label:`sec_automm_imageclassification_beginner`

-In this quick start, we'll use the task of image classification to illustrate how to use `AutoMMPredictor`.
+In this quick start, we'll use the task of image classification to illustrate how to use **AutoMMPredictor**.
 Once the data is prepared in [Pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) format, a single call to `AutoMMPredictor.fit()` will take care of the model training for you.

 ## Create Image Dataset